SFDO-Tooling/CumulusCI/docs/robotframework.rst

 The **PageObjects** library is somewhat unique in that it is not only a keyword library, but also the mechanism by which you can import files which contain page object classes.
-This is done by providing the paths to one or more python files which implement page objects.
+This is done by providing the paths to one or more Python files which implement page objects.
 You may also import **PageObjects** without passing any files to it in order to take advantage of some general purpose page objects.

 For example, consider the case where you've created two files that each have one or more page object definitions.
-For example, lets say in robot/MyProject/resources you have the files PageObjects.py and MorePageObjects.py.
+For example, lets say in ``robot/MyProject/resources`` you have the files ``PageObjects.py`` and ``MorePageObjects.py``.
 You can import these page objects into a test suite like so:

 .. code-block:: robotframework